cds-snc/loon/README.md

 The purpose of this application is to provide a high-performance and scalable scheduled job runner that emits JSON data using web socket connections.
 It allows for Second granularity of job execution in multiple concurrent processes.

 Additionally data is only emitted if a client is connected.
-If no clients are connected no jobs are executed.
+If no clients are connected, no jobs are executed.

 The applications leverages the [Phoenix](https://phoenixframework.org/) application framework to ensure performance and reliability.
 Further it uses [Quantum](https://github.com/quantum-elixir/quantum-core) to supervise jobs with the ability to spread them across multiple nodes.